NeuroTechX/eeg-notebooks_v0.1/doc/setup_instructions_windows.md

 Create a conda environment for your neurobrite work:

-conda create -n “neurobrite”  python=2
+`conda create -n “neurobrite”  python=2`

 (You need to activate this environment every time you start a new terminal when you want to do work within the neurobrite environment we are about to setup)

 Activate the neurobrite conda environment and install the libraries

+`conda activate neurobrite`

 `conda install git`

-pip install bitstring pylsl psychopy scikit-learn pandas numpy mne seaborn pyriemann pexpect jupyter
+`pip install bitstring pylsl psychopy scikit-learn pandas numpy mne seaborn pyriemann pexpect jupyter`

 `pip install git+https://github.com/peplin/pygatt`